Ways to Eat Healthy

 |Food||Low-fat flavorings you can consider|

-Low-fat margarine (small amount), nonfat sour cream, nonfat broth, low-fat or fat-free plain yogurt, salsa, herbs, mustard, lemon juice
+- Low-fat margarine (small amount), nonfat sour cream, Low-fat or fat-free plain yogurt

 |Bread||Nonfat cream cheese, low-fat margarine (small amount), all-fruit jams|